 Hey, I’m Martin…

 Yeah, I know!
 That last part about the speedo probably threw ya, right?
 Well, let me explain.
-In January of 2018 I decided to enter my first bodybuilding competition at the age of 54 to honor my Mom, who was also my best friend and the person who started my weightlifting journey when she gave me a gym membership for my 48th birthday.
+In January of 2018 I entered my first bodybuilding competition at the age of 54 to honor my Mom, who was also my best friend and the person who started my weightlifting journey when she gave me a gym membership for my 48th birthday.

-Two years before deciding to compete, Mom had died tragically and unexpectedly from a pulmonary embolism.
-We were living together at the time.
-From the moment she called out to me until the time I got to her was probably ten seconds.
-But by the time I reached her she was already unconscious.
+Two years earlier we were living together when Mom died tragically and unexpectedly from a pulmonary embolism.
+From the moment she called out to me to the time I got to her was maybe ten seconds, but she was already unconscious.
 She took three quick breaths and died in my arms.
+And in those ten seconds I lost my mom, creative muse and best friend.

 After her death I wrapped myself in an impenetrable cocoon of grief.
 On the outside it would’ve been difficult for the people who didn’t know me to know just how much pain I was really in.
-Ironically, I was great at helping other people with their pain, even while I was awful at following my own advice.
+Ironically at the time, I was great at helping other people with their pain, even though on the inside I was a wreck.

 YES I CAN FLY!